HijackHornet/RoR2ModsOpSrc/HjUpdaterAPI/README.md

 **Depends**.
 Every update is logged, and every old mod version is kept into a **Backup** folder under `BepInEx/plugin/HijackHornet-HjUpdaterAPI/Backup`.
 Also, Hj create an interface between mods and the folder structure in which they exist.
 So **no matter if a user put the dll file into the root of /plugin or into a folder inside another folder** named pepeDontLikeToFeel : the mod will still update and keep this folder structure.
 **However** this can become an issue if modders start implementing malware in their mods or exploit the api to delete other mods files.
 Don't worry tho as the api won't let any mod change any files outside of the RoR2 mod folder.
 For futher details, see [here](https://github.com/HijackHornet/RoR2ModsOpSrc/issues/4).
+This is not a security issue created by this mod, but one that has always been there.
+## Versions
+- 1.4.1 - ModName is now replaced by ModFullName.
+Non breaking but modders should plan on changing this for their mods asap.
+Also, massive code refactored.
+- 1.4.0 - Major security update.
+- 1.3.0 - Reupload by Lodington.
+- 1.2.0 - Depracate RegisterUpdate, use Register instead (simpler usage)
+- 1.1.1 - Change the package GUID from static to const on peoples advice
+- 1.1.0 - Add config for users to choose what type of options not to perform & switching to an enum for flags (non breaking, byte still work until 1.2.0)
+- 1.0.6 - Add some documentation for adding this as an optional dependency.
+- 1.0.5 - Fixing critical issue introduced in the process of making the all thing easier to use...
+- 1.0.4 - Fixing a small bug on the file location
+- 1.0.3 - Removing the neccesity to give the assembly path
+- 1.0.0 - Initial release

 ## User Guide
 As a user, you can install this mod by unzipping the archive into the plugin folder.
 Don't forget to add **BOTH** dll next to each other.
 However, this mod won't do anything if the other mods you are using aren't compatible with it.
-Some mods might put Hj as a dependency, forcing you to install it, while others might only suggest you install it because they made their mod compatible.
+Some mods might put Hj as a dependency, however this api should always be optional. **It's not a hard dependency**.
 ### Config
 If a mod has been updated automatically but the update is broken and you would like to use the backup files (previous version), you should change values in the config file as you please.
 Just go to /BepInEx/config/hjupdaterapi.config and change things according to your preferences.
 You can even choose to overwriter modders decisions over what type of updates should be performed.